gaelcastillo04/Deteccion_matriculas/README.md

 you must first add them inside the code, in the *names* and *ids* arrays respectively.

 Please take into consideration:
-- The names that are included in the *names* array must be all uppercase for the text detection to work properly.
+- The names that are included in the *names* array and *ids* array must be all uppercase for the text detection to work properly.
 - The image files to be used must be in the same folder in which the *main.py* file is located.
 - Every name must have a matching ID with it.
 However, the order of the names and IDs in the arrays do not matter.